 The DIY Excavation Question

 Equipment rental has become more accessible, and YouTube tutorials make excavation look straightforward.
 But operating heavy equipment safely and effectively requires more than watching videos.
-Here's how to decide whether to DIY or hire a pro.
+And in Pittsburgh the honest answer depends on your lot: the flat, sandy, wide-open yard those tutorials are filmed on barely exists here.
+Clay soil, grades, and tight hillside access define most South Hills properties, and all three change the DIY math.
+Here's how to decide whether to rent or hire.

 When DIY Excavation Works